-The temple was originally built by Marcus Vipsanius Agrippa (63-12 BCE), general, close friend and son-in-law of the emperor Augustus (r.
+The Pantheon stands on the site of a temple built by Marcus Vipsanius Agrippa (63-12 BCE), general, close friend and son-in-law of the emperor Augustus (r.
 27 BCE-14 CE).
 It was completed in either 27 or 25 BCE.
 A century or so later, in 80 CE, it was damaged by fire and restored by the emperor Domitian (r.
 81-96).
-It was struck by lightning and burned again in 110 before being rebuilt in its present form during the reign of the emperor Hadrian (r.
-117-138).
+It was struck by lightning and burned again in 110 before being rebuilt in its present form.

-Completed around 125-128, the new temple curiously bore an inscription to its first patron Marcus Agrippa, which, for centuries, led people to overestimate its age.
+When the Pantheon was completed, and for reasons unknown, an inscription to Marcus Agrippa was placed above the portico.
+For centuries, this led people to think the temple was a much older building.
 The inscription reads: M · AGRIPPA · L · F · COS · TERTIVM · FECIT (Marcus Agrippa, son of Lucius, built this in his third consulship).
 At some point the original gilded bronze letters disappeared, but the empty matrices of the inscription made it possible to work out what had once been written.
-And in 1894 the hollows were filled with new letters.
+In 1894 the hollows were filled with new letters.

-In 202, the building was repaired by the emperor Septimius Severus (r.
-193-203) and his son Caracalla, who added their own lengthier inscription underneath that of Agrippa.
-The words are hardly visible today, but at the time they were carved, the letters may have been painted red to improve their legibility.
-In 609 the Pantheon was converted into a church, that of Sancta Maria ad Martyres, also known as Santa Maria Rotonda.
+In 609, the Pantheon was converted into a church, that of Sancta Maria ad Martyres, also known as Santa Maria Rotonda.
 In time, a small bell tower was added to the apex of the pediment.
 In the 17th century, Pope Urban VIII (r.
 1623-44) had this replaced by twin bell towers (often mistakenly attributed to Bernini), which were nicknamed the 'orecchie d'asino' (ears of an ass).
 The bell towers were removed in 1883.